frdeso/adding-kernel-tracepoints/README.md

 execute a instruction that might put it in a illegal state.

 1. Division by zero
-2. Illegal memory access.
-Jump at an illegale address
+2. Jump to an illegale address
 3. Access virtual address not in main memory.
 4. (Any others?)